 Designed primarily for students concentrating in music; may be taken by others.
-The nature of sound, the hearing
+The nature of sound, the hearing process, wave motion, architectural acoustics and their application to musical instruments and performance by musicians.

 PHYS 140 - Mechanics, Heat and Sound

 Calculus-based introduction to mechanics, heat and sound suitable for college transfer students who plan to major in engineering, life sciences, mathematics or physical science.